-- 7.1 At the tenant's request to that end, the landlord will be obliged to repair defects as referred to in section 7:204.2 of the Dutch Civil Code, unless this is impossible or requires expenditure which cannot reasonably be demanded from the landlord, given the circumstances.
-In his request, the tenant shall give the landlord a reasonable period of time of at least six weeks to start the repair of a defect at the expense of the landlord, except in the case of contingencies. - 7.2 If the rented housing includes facilities which exceed the standard level applied by the landlord, the landlord will repair to a standard level and will not be obliged to repair to the same level. - 7.3 The stipulations of Article 7.1 do not apply in respect of: - a. minor repairs as referred to in Article 6 of these General Terms and Conditions; - b. defects to changes and additions effected by the tenant, with or without the landlord's permission: - c. defects due to a cause for which the tenant is liable in respect of the landlord. - 7.4 If the tenant establishes that the rented housing has defects and/or if a third party alleges to be entitled to the rented housing, he will be obliged to inform the landlord thereof forthwith.
-If the tenant fails to do this, he will be obliged to compensate the landlord for the loss caused by his omission. - 7.5 The costs of normal wear and tear/aging of the rented housing and fixtures and fittings provided with it are at the expense of the landlord. - 7.6 If the landlord wishes to carry out maintenance, repairs or renovation or other work in, on or to the rented housing and/or the building or complex of which the rented housing forms part, or if he has such carried out, or if maintenance, repairs or renovation or other work is necessary pursuant to requirements or measures from the government or a utility company, the tenant shall allow the persons who must carry out the work access to the rented housing and permit the work to be done, without being in a position to demand any compensation or rent reduction for it.
-If the tenant acts contrary to this Article, he will be liable to forfeit an immediately payable penalty of €25 for each calendar day the infringement continues with a maximum of €5,000, without prejudice to the right of the landlord to demand compliance with the rental agreement or dissolution thereof and to claim full damages to the extent that the damage suffered exceeds the forfeited fine.
+- 7.1 The Landlord is to repair defects as referred to in section 7:204.2 of the Dutch Civil Code, unless this is impossible or requires expenditure which cannot reasonably be demanded from the Landlord, given the circumstances.
+In his request, the Tenant shall give the Landlord a reasonable period of time of at least six weeks to start the repair of a defect at the expense of the Landlord, except in the case of contingencies. - 7.2 The stipulations of Article 7.1 do not apply in respect of: - a. minor repairs as referred to in Article 6 of these General Terms and Conditions; - b. defects to changes and additions applied by the Tenant, with or without the Landlord's permission; - c. defects due to a cause for which the Tenant is liable in respect of the Landlord. - 7.3 If the Tenant establishes that the Premises has defects and/or if a third party alleges to be entitled to the Premises, he will be obliged to inform the Landlord thereof immediately.
+If the Tenant fails to do this, he will be obliged to compensate the Landlord for the damage caused by his omission.

-- 7.7 The annual maintenance of the central heating and geyser/boiler and the cleaning of the chimney are at the expense of the landlord.
-Sweeping the chimney is the responsibility of the tenant, unless the chimney is not accessible to the tenant. - 1.8 If the landlord fails to repair a defect, the tenant may carry out the repair himself as laid down in section 7:206.3 of the Dutch Civil Code and recover the costs incurred from the landlord, in so far as reasonable, on the condition that prior to repairing the defect by himself the tenant informs the landlord thereof by registered letter, providing a specified and documented statement of the work to be carried out to that end, the costs involved, the nuisance caused to third parties, including neighbours, by the work and stating the measures the tenant will take to limit said nuisance to a minimum, thereby being obliged to limit said nuisance to a minimum and to carry out the work, or have it carried out, as soon as possible in an adequate, efficient and uninterrupted manner.
-The tenant shall observe a waiting period of two weeks after sending the above letter before actually proceeding to the repair of the defect.
+- 7.4 The costs of normal wear and tear/aging of the Premises and fixtures and fittings provided with it are at the expense of the Landlord. - 7.5 If the Landlord wishes to carry out maintenance, repairs or renovation or other work in, on or to the Premises and/or the building or complex of which the Premises forms part, or if he has such carried out, or if maintenance, repairs or renovation or other work is necessary pursuant to requirements or measures from the government or a utility company, the Tenant shall allow the persons who must carry out the work access to the Premises and permit the work to be done, without being in a position to demand any compensation or rent reduction for it.
+If the Tenant acts contrary to this Article, he will be liable to forfeit an immediately payable penalty of €25 for each calendar day the infringement continues with a maximum of €5,000, without prejudice to the right of the Landlord to demand compliance with the rental agreement or dissolution thereof. - 7.6 The annual maintenance of the central heating and geyser/boiler and the cleaning of the chimney are at the expense of the Landlord.
+Sweeping the chimney is the responsibility of the Tenant, unless the chimney is not accessible to the Tenant. - 7.7 If the Landlord fails to repair a defect, the Tenant may carry out the repair himself as laid down in section 7:206.3 of the Dutch Civil Code and recover the costs incurred from the Landlord, in so far as reasonable, on the condition that prior to repairing the defect himself the Tenant informs the Landlord thereof by registered letter, providing a specified and documented statement of the work to be carried out, the costs involved, the nuisance caused to third parties, including neighbours, by the work and stating the measures the Tenant will take to limit said nuisance to a minimum, thereby being obliged to limit said nuisance to a minimum and to carry out the work, or have it carried out, as soon as possible in an adequate, efficient and uninterrupted manner.
+The Tenant shall consider a waiting period of two weeks after sending the above letter before actually proceeding to the repair of the defect.